 Visiting Fellows’ research projects should fit under one or more of the Institute’s three research and programming areas:

 Within these three program areas, AICGS focuses on specific projects that address emerging issues relevant to a changing transatlantic relationship.
 Visiting Fellows who are working on similar issues may benefit particularly from a research stay at AICGS.
-The Program, however, accepts fellows working on a variety of issues.
+The Program, however, accepts fellows working on a variety of topics.